TriratnaCollege of Public Preceptors

 This section provides an opportunity to hear from them and the issues that propel their spiritual lives.

 Ordinations within the Triratna Order take place throughout the year and world: the UK, Spain, India, Australia, New Zealand and the US, all have ordinations taking place regularly.
-This section lists who’s been ordained recently, where they’ve been ordained, and what their new name means.
+Notices are posted from every public ordination ceremony announcing who has been ordained and where, and what their new name means.

 Systems & Structures